xm1000z/pdf-v2/README.md

 ## Roadmap

+- [ ] Integrate OCR for image parsing in PDFs
+- [ ] Add a bit more polish (make the link icon nicer)
 - [ ] Implement additional revision steps for improved summaries
-- [ ] Add demo PDF for new users
+- [ ] Add a demo PDF for new users to be able to see it in action
-- [ ] Implement section combining for better organization
 - [ ] Add feedback system with thumbs up/down feature
-- [ ] Integrate OCR for image parsing in PDFs